Jalapeño Cheddar Focaccia

 Why we LOVE this recipe:

-• SIMPLE – Just eight ingredients that can easily be found in your local grocery store.
+• SIMPLE – You’ll need just eight ingredients that can easily be found in your local grocery store.

 • SPICY – This focaccia has a spicy kick without being overwhelming.